McDegens-DAO/mcstatus/README.md

 # Details

-• This js method will continually get a Solana transaction status every 4 seconds up to the defined max or default 10 tries.
+• Will continually get a Solana transaction status every 4 seconds up to the defined max or default 10 tries.

 • If/when a "finalized" status is return from Solana, the method returns "finalized" as a string.